aubreezy0/UX-terminal-eats/README.md

 <a name="mu2"></a>
 ## Mockup using Sketch (Round 2)
 I took an amazing course to learn Sketch.
-During the tutorial all of the files were provided, but I could not wait to apply what I learned ini Sketch to my Terminal Eats project.
-I was left with MANY question (especially about capitalizing properly on symbols).
+During the tutorial all of the files were provided, but I could not wait to apply what I learned in Sketch to my Terminal Eats project.
+I was left with MANY questions (especially about capitalizing properly on symbols).
 I will add more on that in issues.
 Very excited with the final product here, and looking forward to bringing it to life in InVision!

 <img src="images/mockup-round-2.png" width="100%"></a>